paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 ## Path to Active

 The current CIP introduces a requirement for a new type of [wallet address key pair](https://developers.cardano.org/docs/operate-a-stake-pool/cardano-key-pairs/#wallet-address-key-pairs).<sup><a href="#wallet">2</a></sup> Wallet addresses assigned the new type are included in a closed set of wallet addresses.
 Support for multiple closed sets is required.
-Wallet addresses included in a closed set belong to exactly one closed set, and no more. (t)ADA in a wallet address included in a closed set may only be sent to wallet addresses also included in the same closed set.
+Wallet addresses included in a closed set belong to exactly one closed set, and no more.
+Wallet addresses in a closed set may only send (t)ADA or receive (t)ADA to or from wallet addresses also included in the same closed set.
 Wallet addresses belonging to a closed set maintain the existing functionality to delegate the wallet to a pool using a staking address.

 For the employer to administer the new type of wallet address, the current CIP also requires implementation of mechanisms to:
 * Create closed sets